arnabganguly/HDInsightESPLab/RangerPolicyMgmt.md

 ## 2.0 Create Apache Ranger policies on ESP enabled HDInsight clusters

+1. This step would assign roles and p
-1. The ranger portal can be accessed at the below URL.
+2. The ranger portal can be accessed at the below URL.

 ````
    https://<clustername>.azurehdinsight.net/ranger/